-The PDA is situated on the far western outskirts of Canterbury in Kent about just over 4km from the centre.
 Located in the Stour Valley within the village of Chartham on the north side of the river, with the railway line forming the northern boundary and the river part of the southern boundary at the eastern end of the PDA and a playing field the remainder of the southern boundary.
-The PDA covers approximately just under one hectare and consists of two separate areas joined by a private road.
-The larger area of land relates to part of the current garden to the south and east of the house of Church Meadow.
-To the west of Church Meadow are houses and industrial units whilst owned by the client are not included in the PDA.
-At the far western end of these is an existing industrial unit for a garage that forms the second plot of the PDA, with Station Road as the western boundary and also the access point to the entire PDA.
+The PDA covers approximately one acre and consists of two separate areas joined by a private road.
+The eastern area of land relates to part of the current garden to the south and east of the house of Church Meadow that has a mobile home.
+To the west of Church Meadow are houses and industrial units.
+An outbuilding from the 1947 quarry works remains in the central PDA area with a late 20th century bungalow on the eastern side of the outbuilding.
 Until the mid-20th century, the PDA was located on the eastern edge of the village as agricultural land, when in 1947 permission was given for gravel extraction which formed the lakes east of the PDA.
-In the early 1960s, the gravel extraction finished and the western part of the PDA had a garage built, with the eastern part of the PDA, Church Meadow was built, with later residential housing added in the subsequent decades.
+In the early 1960s, the gravel extraction finished and adjacent to the western part of the PDA, Church Meadow was built, with later residential housing added in the subsequent decades.

 The PDA is situated upon River terrace gravels that are known to provide Palaeolithic remain including environmental remains.
 The river valley also shows archaeological activity relating to the Bronze Age with a potential ring ditch to the north and Roman remains were found just east of the PDA, although much had been destroyed either by the railway or by quarrying leading to a high archaeological potential for the Prehistoric and Roman periods.
-Map regressions suggests that there may have been buildings on the PDA at the garage site leading to a moderate potential for the Post Medieval period.
 There is low potential for all other periods.

 The eastern end of the PDA was aside the area where lakes formed and it is uncertain from the aerial photographs as to the exact nature of any works undertaken in this area of the PDA during the gravel extraction as to whether there was any truncation and material was removed from this area or not.
 Given the differences in height between the eastern end of the PDA and the lakes, this suggests that it is possible that materials were not removed.
 However, the land level here is extremely undulating and this could also suggest that this area consists of made ground as a result of the gravel works if material had been removed.
 Therefore, the historical impact in this area is uncertain but there is likely to have been some truncation.
-In 1960 at the western end of the PDA, a garage was built with the foundations having a high impact and with underground tanks a total impact.
+Associated with the gravel works in the central portion of the PDA is the breeze block outbuilding and aside this a modern bungalow in the late 20th century which would have had a high impact in this area.

 The position of the proposed new residential houses at the eastern end of the PDA, will require foundations and will have a high impact on any potential archaeology.
-The position of the new commercial unit is in the footprint of the current garage building.
-The area of the tanks is proposed to be a car park.
-Therefore, the proposed commercial unit will have a high impact but this is in an area that has already had high disturbance.
-The need for, scale, scope and nature of any further assessment and/or archaeological works should be agreed through consultation with the statutory authorities.
+The position of the residential houses in the central part of the PDA is in an area that has already had high disturbance.